SummaryRead the full fact sheet

 - Write a shopping list together.
 Take your children shopping with you and let them choose foods and drinks from the shopping list.

-- Encourage your children help prepare their lunchboxes.
+- Encourage your children to help prepare their lunchboxes.
 Older children may be able to prepare most of their lunch themselves, and younger children can help with making sandwiches or cutting up .
 It is a good idea to prepare lunchboxes the evening before to allow children to participate.

 What to put in healthier school lunches

-Try planning a healthy lunch box to start the school year.
+Try planning a healthy lunch box.
 Talk to your children and discuss what they would be happy to have included.

-The six key parts to a healthy lunchbox include:
+The 6 key parts to a healthy lunchbox include:

 - – you can use reduced-fat options for children over the age of 2 years.
 For children who cannot tolerate milk products, offer appropriate daily alternatives like calcium fortified or rice drink or soy yoghurt.

 - or meat alternative foods – try lean meat (like chicken strips), a hard-boiled egg or peanut butter.
 If your school has a nut-free policy, peanut butter and other nuts should not be included in your child’s lunchbox.

 - – like a bread roll, flat bread, fruit bread or some crackers (wholegrain or wholemeal options).

 Tips for healthy lunchboxes

 - Cut up large pieces of fruit and put them in a container – this makes it easier to eat, especially if your child has wobbly teeth or if they have less time to eat than they are used to.
-Send a damp face washer to help with extra juicy fruit.
+Pack a damp face washer to help with extra juicy fruit.

 - Consider giving half a sandwich or roll for morning recess, as this is an easy way to get a healthy fill.